Tomatoes are on my list as being one of the most important vegetables when it comes to seed saving.

 It was a blow not to have them, but I started right in on finding a replacement.
 I’m going to try a few news ones every year — but you know as well as I do (especially if you’ve gardened for a while) that finding “the perfect tomato” could take a lifetime.
 My garden is only so big.

 My second approach — and in retrospect the best approach — was to save the seed from the last Big Beef I grew.
 (I chose the Big Beef because that’s the seed I had and I certainly was not going to buy anything else from Monsanto.)
-I had no idea what the offspring would look like or taste like since hybrids don’t produce offspring like the hybrid itself.
+I had no idea what the offspring would look like or taste like since hybrids don’t always produce offspring like the hybrid itself.

 (I think lots of growers have tried to find out the secret of what tomatoes were used as parents to Big Beef — but to my knowledge it’s a well kept secret.)

 To use for seed saving, I picked the tomato that exemplified everything I wanted in a tomato.
 Ideally it would have been better if I’d had one of those beauties from several plants of that same variety.
 That would have given me a bit more diversity even within the same variety.

 I’ve had great success.
 The tomatoes grown from that seed have been everything I could ask for.
 Beautiful — large — delicious — and bountiful!